iysz18/Etch-a-Sketch/README.md

 Utilizing the `div` element in HTML to display `pixels`

 ## What's coming soon:
-* A title that takes over the whole canvas, disappears when clicking on canvas to reveal it.
+* Adding a watermark text saying "Etch-a-Sketch" which covers the canvas.
+By clicking on the empty canvas it gets revealed to the user.

 * Implementing a progressively darkening effetct where each interaction adds 10% more black or color to the square.
 The objective is to achieve a completely black square only after ten interactions.